Procurement Policy

 V2 – Mar 15 to Mar 18

-V3 – Nov 18 to Mar 22
+V3 – Nov 18 to Mar 20

-V4 – Mar 22 – Mar 23
+V4 – Mar 20 – Mar 23

-Approved by - Exec Director Property Services
+Approved by - Combined Board

-Equality analysis - March 2022
+Equality analysis - See policy

-Next review date - March 2023
+Next review date - January 2028

 1. Policy Statement

-Curo’s framework for the procurement of goods, works and services and for the subsequent management of its contracts reflects the Group’s mission, vision and values and supports Curo’s strategic objectives.
+Curo’s framework for the procurement of goods, works and services and for the subsequent management of its contracts reflects the Group’s vision and values and supports Curo’s strategic objectives.

-The policy provides for procurement to be undertaken by colleagues throughout the Group in an efficient, common manner with probity, transparency and equality, and ensuring that the standing orders and financial regulations are complied with.
+The policy provides for procurement to be undertaken by colleagues throughout the Group in an efficient, common manner with probity, transparency and equality, and ensuring that procurement law, the standing orders and financial regulations are complied with.

 The policy provides for effective contract management to be undertaken for all Curo contracts throughout their life, ensuring service performance is delivered, value for money is achieved and identified benefits are realised.